 Fortunately, we are a small team - only three divers.
 We make sure we do not lose sight of each other and stay close to each other, in the current that carries us away.

-Huge tables of coral pass under our palms.
-Here and there, other potatoes greet gorgonians, crinoids and thousands of glass fish.
+Huge coral tables pass under our fins.
+Here and there, other sponges welcome gorgonians, crinoids and thousands of glass fish.

-The profusion of fish always amazes me so much.
-Otdima is really splendid and belongs to these sites, in Raja Ampat, where we do not know where to turn, so there is life everywhere.
-It's just spectacular, amazing.
-I widen my eyes behind my mask, subjugated.
+The profusion of fish always amazes me.
+Otdima is really splendid and is one of those sites, in Raja Ampat, where you don't know where to look, because there is so much life everywhere.
+It is just spectacular, hallucinating.
+I open my eyes behind my mask, subjugated.

-To admire the show, and not drift too far, we agree a few stops.
-It also allows me to do some pictures.
+To admire the spectacle, and not to drift too far, we allow ourselves some halts.
+That also allows me to make some pictures.

 A sign from one of us is enough.
-Each one then takes out his hook and binds himself to a piece of dead coral.
-We float like little flags hanging on our ropes.
+Each of us then takes out his hook and ties himself to a piece of dead coral.
+We float like little flags, hanging on our lines.

 Want to know more about this trip?
-On diving in Indonesia?
-On Raja Ampat?
-I compile below some links to articles already published on Small Bubbles of Elsewhere… 😉
+About diving in Indonesia?
+About Raja Ampat?
+I'm compiling below some links to articles already published on Small Bubbles of Elsewhere… 😉